Inside the Final Month of Buttigieg’s Historic Campaign

 He won over Iowa as a fresh-faced Democrat with a pragmatic Midwestern message backed by an aggressive strategy to reach voters in overlooked rural communities.
 And if not for the state's chaotic struggle to report its results, the Feb.
 3 contest could have vaulted him to further heights.

 Buttigieg and his competitors pivoted quickly to New Hampshire, where he was a decided underdog in a field that featured two neighboring senators and a former vice president.
-Yet the mayor from nearly 1,000 miles away showed surprising strength again.
+Yet the mayor from nearly 1000 miles (1,600 kilometers) away showed surprising strength again.

 He nearly tripled Massachusetts Sen. Elizabeth Warren's vote total and finished just one percentage point behind Sanders, the winner.